openedx/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 *************************************

 Your edX profile allows you to share information about yourself with the edX community.
-Your profile can include an image that identifies you on the edX site as well as your location and other biographical information.
 Course teams and other learners in your courses can view your profile.

-You can share a limited profile or a full profile.
+You can share either a limited profile or a full profile.

+Your profile always includes your username.
+Optionally, and if you are over 13 years of age, you can also share a profile picture, your location, and other biographical information.

+A limited profile shares only your username and an optional profile picture.

-.. note:: Learners under 13 years of age can only share a limited profile.
+.. note:: If you are under 13 years of age, you can only share a limited profile and you cannot share a profile picture.

-A limited profile can include only your username and an image.

 .. image:: ../../../shared/images/SFD_Prof_Limited.png
  :width: 400
  :alt: A learner's limited profile showing only username and image.

-A full profile can include biographical information.
+A full profile includes biographical information in addition to your username and profile image.

 .. image:: ../../../shared/images/SFD_Prof_Full.png
  :width: 500
  :alt: A learner's full profile with location, language, and short
      biographical paragraph.

+.. _Create or Edit a Limited Profile:

 ================================
 Create or Edit a Limited Profile
 ================================

 A limited profile includes only your username and, optionally, an image.

+.. note:: If you are under 13 years of age, your limited profile only includes your username.
+You cannot add a profile picture.

 To create or edit a limited profile, follow these steps.